 Expand an AIStor Deployment on Linux

 All commands provided below use example values.
-Replace these values with those appropriate for your deployment.
+Replace these values with those appropriate for your cluster.

 -